kenlasko/omni/README.md

 ```

 # Omni cluster creation/update
-Make sure all nodes are up and running in maintenance mode and are visible in https://omni.ucdialplans.com
+Make sure all nodes are up and running in maintenance mode and are visible in https://omni.ucdialplans.com.
+I did this via [PXEBoot](https://github.com/kenlasko/pxeboot).

 You will need to modify the machine GUIDs in [cluster-template-home.yaml](cluster-template-home.yaml) to suit your needs.
 I have multiple cluster templates for home, lab and laptop to test various things.
 You may not need all this.

 I setup a pass-through container cache in Docker on my NAS, which is defined in [machine-registries.yaml](patches/machine-registries.yaml).
 You probably won't be using this.

 If any of your machine GUIDs are not randomly assigned and the BIOS is American Megatrends (AMI)-based, you may be able to create a bootable USB from the files in [uuid-gen](uuid-gen) to set a random machine GUID.

-I used PXEBoot and Matchbox for this.
-I will publish how I did this some other time.

 Once you're ready for creating your cluster, run the below command from your workstation.
 Yep, that's it.
 ```